ilanschnell/bitarray/README.md

 `zeros(length, /, endian=None)` -> bitarray

-Create a bitarray of length, with all values 0, and optional given endianness, which may be 'big', 'lillte' or None (meaning default endianness).
+Create a bitarray of length, with all values 0, and optional endianness, which may be 'big', 'lillte'.

 `make_endian(bitarray, endian, /)` -> bitarray